Fandasman/SEG-small-project/README.md

 - Yuliang Zhang

 ## Project structure
 The project is called `system`.
-It currently consists of a single app `clubs`.
+It consists of a single app `clubs`.

 ## Deployed version of the application
 The deployed version of the application can be found at [URL](URL).